Special ID

-Special ID is a 2013 Chinese action film directed by Clarence Fok and starring Donnie Yen.
+Special ID is a 2013 crime action film directed by Clarence Fok, from a screenplay by Chan Tai-lee and Szeto Kam-Yuen.
+It stars Donnie Yen alongside Jing Tian, Andy On, Zhang Hanyu, Ronald Cheng, and Collin Chou.
+A Chinese-Hong Kong co-production, the film was released in both mainland China and Hong Kong on October 18, 2013.

 Plot

-Yen takes on the role of Dragon Chan, a Hong Kong undercover police officer deep within the ranks of one of China’s most ruthless underworld gangs.
+Yen takes on the role of Dragon Chan, a Hong Kong undercover police officer deep within the ranks of one of China's most ruthless underworld gangs.
 The leader of the gang, Hung (Collin Chou), has made it his priority to weed out the government infiltrators in his midst.
 Struggling to keep his family together and his identity concealed, Chan is torn between two worlds.

-Upping the stakes, as Chan’s undercover comrades are being dealt with, one by one, Chan fears his days are numbered.
+Upping the stakes, as Chan's undercover comrades are being dealt with, one by one, Chan fears his days are numbered.
 Now, he must risk everything to take down the organization and reclaim the life he lost when he took on this perilous assignment.
-As the action mounts, Chan must do everything he can to protect the SPECIAL IDENTITY he wishes he never had before it’s too late.
+As the action mounts, Chan must do everything he can to protect the SPECIAL IDENTITY he wishes he never had before it's too late.